mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 ## Clients and entry points

-Clients include:
+In this tutorial, we focus on clients that interact with GitLab via HTTP.

+Mostly this traffic consists of:
-* Browser-based web UI
+* Web browsers using the web UI
-* `git` command
-* API calls from external and internal agents
+* REST API calls from external and internal user-agents

-Entry points:
-* HTTP requests
-* REST API
+But it also includes:
-* GraphQL API
+* GraphQL API calls
+* Websockets

+Apart from HTTP-based interactions, clients can also use git-over-SSH to interact with their repositories, but that is a topic for another tutorial.

+The entry point for all of these interactions is the HAProxy fleet, which implements routing rules to delegate traffic from the main frontend (`https`) to workload-specific backends like `api`, `web`, and `https_git`.

 ### What does this service do?